PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 #### SampleRNN:

-For SampleRNN, 2 different scripts can be use with custom arguments.
-To use them, run it as follows:
+For the SampleRNN model, 2 different scripts can be use with custom arguments or extra_arguments.
+If you want to use them, you will need to use it as follows:

+Note:
-Note: The values are the default one.
+- The values below are the one that is used without changing custom arguments.
+- All the custom arguments are required by the script.
+So if you want to change one of them, you will need to use the full command line, with all the custom argument.

 - ```
   ./dlwa.py samplernn chunk-audio --input_name myinputs --output_name myinputs_chunks \
     --custom \
     -- \
-    --chunk_length 8000\
+    --chunk_length 8000 \
     --overlap 1000
   ```
 - ```